AydenB/mkdocs/docs/how-to/Dac Calendar EOY.md

 Calendar records are created one year at a time and must exist before closing the current year.
 If you are on a fiscal year, this may have already been completed.
 DAC Calendar users are expected to create a new calendar for the 2026 year.

 ## Verify Current Calendar Format
-Before creating the new year’s calendar, confirm that the format is correct for EOD (End of Day) and EOW (End of Week) processes.
+Before creating the new year’s calendar, confirm that the format is correct for EOD (End of Day) and EOW (End of Week), and EOP (End of Period) processes.

 **Steps:**